peopleware/js-ppwcode-enumeration-demo/README.md

 Make sure to run the tests on a web server.

 ### Intern
-When the submodules are downloaded, the Intern tests should work out of the box when you navigate your browser to `src/app/_test/_intern/runTest.html`.
-Make sure to run the tests on a web server.

-The tests can also be run using NodeJS.

 #### Setup:
 * install node on your system from <http://nodejs.org>
-* execute in this directory:
+* execute in this directory (i.e., the directory of this README):

     >\> npm install intern --save-dev

 This will install the necessary node modules in `./node-modules`.

+#### Run in browser
+The Intern tests should work when you navigate your browser to `src/app/_test/_intern/runTest.html`.
+Make sure to run the tests on a web server.

-#### Run
+#### Run in NodeJS
+The tests can also be run using NodeJS.

 To run the tests, execute the following command in the root
 directory: